aarons-talks/2019-06-18-JFrog-SwampUP/README.md

 It's pretty easy to run your own Athens.
 It's a free (as in beer) open source project and we provide [instructions](https://docs.gomods.io/install) for running the server in a few different configurations.
 Today, we're going to use [Docker](https://www.docker.com/) to run ours.

-First, run this to start Athens up:
+First, run this in a different shell window to start Athens up:

 ```console
 $ docker run \